PSU-Research-Computing/psurc-ansible-cluster-config/README.md

 # ansible-arc-cluster

 ansible-arc-cluster is a repository that is used to add new users to our clusters Hydra and Gravel at ARC.
-It was recently extened to sync user IDs and group IDs over from ldap to give users access to share drive.
+It was recently extened to sync user IDs and group IDs over from ldap to give users access to the share drives.

 Setting Up Your Local Machine
 =============================